Frankenstein Ice Climbs Rock Climbing

 Weather station 8.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Frankenstein Ice Climbs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Frankenstein Ice Climbs:

 Featured Route For Frankenstein Ice Climbs